 Based on findings from animal reproduction studies, viloxazine may cause maternal harm when used during pregnancy.
 Discontinue Qelbree when pregnancy is recognized unless the benefits of therapy outweigh the potential risk to the mother.
 Available data from case series with viloxazine use in pregnant women are insufficient to determine a drug-associated risk of major birth defects, miscarriage or adverse maternal outcomes.

-In animal reproduction studies, oral administration of viloxazine during the period of organogenesis caused fetal toxicities and delayed fetal development in the rat and maternal toxicities in the rabbit at doses approximately equal to the maximum recommended human dose (MRHD) of 600 mg in adults, based on mg/m2.
+In animal studies, viloxazine caused delayed development of the rat during the period of organogenesis caused fetal toxicities and delayed fetal development in the rat and maternal toxicities in the rabbit at doses approximately equal to the maximum recommended human dose (MRHD) of 600 mg in adults.
 Oral administration of viloxazine to pregnant rats and mice during pregnancy and lactation caused maternal toxicities and deaths and fetal toxicities at doses equal to or less than the MRHD of 600 mg in adults, based on mg/m2, respectively (see Data).
 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
-All pregnancies have a background risk of major birth defects, miscarriage or other adverse outcomes.
+All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.
 Data